rwxrr/projecteuler_Solutions/README.md

 # projecteuler_Solutions

-solutions of projecteuler.net with python 2.7
+Solutions of projecteuler with python 2.7